The 2017 Guide to Google Ads

 Once you download your search query report into an Excel file, simply add some filters and sort by cost, conversions, and impressions to get a feel for what traffic is coming through your account.

 Bids and budgets are usually adjusted on a weekly basis.
 Campaign budgets are used to allocate overall monthly budgets, and bids are used to efficiently spend your budget on the keyword level.

 There are many different approaches you can take to bid adjustments, whether you are bidding for a certain position or you have a CPA goal in mind.
 The idea behind changing bids is that you want to reduce the bid on keywords that are not performing well, while increasing bids on keywords that are performing well or have a low average position.

-First, download your keyword report from the AdWords interface.
+First, download your keyword report from the Google Ads interface.
 Once your data is in Excel, sort your keywords by cost.
 This allows you to easily pinpoint which keywords are spending significant amounts without converting.
 Give these keywords a negative adjustment, maybe 10% or 15%, depending on the cost.

 Next, filter by cost per conversion.
 Any keyword with a CPA over your goal should receive a negative adjustment as well.

 Finally, you’ll want to increase the bid on your top performers (if they need a boost).
 If a keyword is bringing in conversions at a good CPA, but the average position is a bit low or has been dropping, it typically gets an adjustment to keep the position from falling.

 If you’re using automated methods such as Target CPA or Target ROAS, adjust the goal KPI accordingly as performance fluctuates.
 Keep in mind that these methods rely heavily on historical data, so too much tinkering will hinder their ability to optimize.